NursingTracy Buller, Associate Professor of Nursing

 Modified Goshen Core program for nursing students

 The same Goshen Core requirements apply as for students in other majors, with two exceptions.

 - Perspectives courses.
 Natural World, Social World and Peacemaking requirements are met by courses in the nursing major.

 Intercultural education.
-Nursing students may select an alternate arrangement with four elements:
+Nursing students may select an on campus alternative program with four elements:

 - A clinical placement in a Latino setting during NURS 408, Community Health Nursing

 - Biol 203, Human Anatomy and Physiology I 4

 - Biol 204, Human Anatomy and Physiology II 3